dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 there may be no program statements that have an arbitrary, even if deterministic, result.
 Hence this 'assign any value that satisfies the predicate' (`:|`) statement is not permitted with `--enforce-determinism`, even if there is only one such possible value.
+(The tool does not try to determine whether there is just one value and whether there is a reasonably way to compute it.)

 ## **Error: this assign-such-that statement is too advanced for the current compiler; Dafny's heuristics cannot find any bound for variable '_name_'**